placidmoon1/KAIST_CS374/DP3 Report.md

 <ul>
 <li>Our paper prototype gave good understanding of our current standing and our future plans as we could get opinion on our implementation by a sample of the user population.</li>
 <li>We could understand what we needed to edit (for instance, merging of two maps as suggested by Participant 2).</li>
+<li>Also, as altering contents of the paper prototype could be done with low cost, it was efficient to change the prototype after the observation</li>
 </ul>
 </li>
 <li><strong>What did your paper prototype not cover or test?</strong>
 <ul>
 <li>Our paper prototype didn’t cover the implementation details of our map.</li>
-<li>Our paper prototype focused on covering the three predefined tasks and lacked other features.
+<li>Our paper prototype focused on covering the three predefined tasks and didn’t test other features.
 (Lack breath)</li>
-<li>Our paper prototype lacked coverage on the color schemes and the precise layout of our implementation.
+<li>Our paper prototype didn’t test the coverage on the color schemes and the precise layout of our implementation.
 (Low fidelity in look)</li>
-<li>Our paper prototype lacked actual <strong>feel</strong> of the users as events were handled by the “human computer”</li>
+<li>Our paper prototype didn’ test the <strong>feel</strong>  as events were handled by the “human computer.”</li>
 </ul>
 </li>
 </ul>